-The City of Barrie uses an agricultural liquid product as an additive to brine and as a pre-wetting agent when the temperature is below -12°C. This reduces salt use but is too costly to use exclusively.
+Historically, the City of Barrie has used an agricultural liquid product as an additive to brine and as a pre-wetting agent when the temperature is below -12°C. This reduces salt use but is too costly to use exclusively.